Subaru servicing by boxer-engine specialists

 - Clutch and manual transmission work alongside everyday servicing

-Across the range we also handle brakes, cooling systems, suspension (including the common stabiliser-link clunk) and full diagnostic scanning.
+Across the range we also handle brakes, cooling systems, suspension work (including the common stabiliser-link clunk) and full diagnostic scanning.

 What Subaru servicing costs